Vietnam.vn - Nền tảng quảng bá Việt Nam

 China has prepared for trade war 2.0.
 (Photo: AP)

-Part of that preparation comes from the first trade war, which has continued under President Joe Biden.
-Against this backdrop, Beijing and Chinese companies have begun to reduce their dependence on US trade.
-The effects are evident in trade data and are happening at a rapid pace.
+Part of this preparation comes from the first trade war, which has continued under President Joe Biden.
+Against this backdrop, Beijing and Chinese companies have begun to reduce their dependence on US trade, an impact that is evident in trade data and is happening at a rapid pace.

-Most recently, bilateral trade hit a record high in 2022.
+Most recently, in 2022, bilateral trade hit a record high.
 But by 2023, according to the US Department of Commerce, Mexico will surpass China as the top exporter of goods to the US.
-China held that position for 20 years before its exports to the US fell 20% to $427 billion.
+China held that position for 20 years before exports to the US fell 20% to $427 billion.

 Last year, less than 30% of China’s exports went to G7 countries, down from 48% in 2000, according to Matthews Asia.
 Despite exporting less to the US, China’s share of global exports now stands at 14%, up from 13% before Trump first imposed tariffs.

-At a November press conference, Wang Shouwen, China's international trade negotiator and vice minister of commerce, told reporters: "We have the ability to deal with and resist the impact of external shocks."
+At a November press conference, Wang Shouwen, China's international trade negotiator and vice minister of commerce, told reporters: "We have the ability to handle and withstand the impact of external shocks."

 Targeted Response

-Liza Tobin, senior director of economics at the Project on Competitiveness, said the US should not expect a simple tariff retaliation from China.
+Liza Tobin, senior director of economics at the Project for Special Competitiveness (US), said the US should not expect a simple tariff retaliation from China.
 Instead, she predicted Beijing would take more targeted actions.

-“China has been putting pressure on foreign companies operating in the country, and they can increase the pressure on American companies, choosing which targets they want to push out of the Chinese market,” she warned.
+“China has been putting pressure on foreign companies operating in the country, and they could increase the pressure on American companies, picking and choosing which targets they want to push out of the Chinese market,” she warned.

 In another incident in 2023, Chinese police raided the Shanghai office of Bain & Company, an American management consulting firm, a development that alarmed the broader American business community.